 The usual framing gets this wrong.
 Comfort is not laziness.
 Familiar routines, close relationships, and places you know well are not obstacles to growth.
 They are what make growth sustainable.
 You cannot be permanently off-balance.

-The more useful distinction is between a comfort zone that is stable versus one that is static.
-A stable comfort zone is one you return to after stretching.
+The better distinction is between a comfort zone that is stable versus one that is static.
+When you are in a stable comfort zone, it is one you return to after stretching.
 A static one is one you never leave at all.
-The problem is not comfort.
-It is when comfort becomes avoidance, and the two can look identical from the outside.
+The problem is not comfort but when comfort becomes avoidance, and they can look identical from the outside.

 What Happens When You Push Too Hard

-The part that rarely gets discussed is what happens when you overshoot.
+What happens when you overshoot?
 A few years ago, I was pushing myself and the people around me harder than the situation called for.
 I was treating urgency as a virtue and confusing discomfort with progress.
 The feedback I eventually received was blunt.
 I was interrupting too much.
 I wasn't listening.
 I was so focused on moving forward that I had stopped noticing when I was running over people.

 Building Resilience Without Burning Out